bell07/bashscripts-switch_gentoo/README.md

 # Use the toolchain
 ## Cross compiling
-call `qemu-chroot.sh` to enter the qemu build chroot `env-update && source /etc/profile` for the first time `emerge sys-devel/distcc` for faster future compiling (pre-configured) emerge things you need
+call `./qemu-chroot.sh` to enter the qemu build chroot `env-update && source /etc/profile` for the first time `emerge --usepkg sys-devel/distcc` for faster future compiling (pre-configured) emerge things you need
 Copy the `./packages` folder to your web server for binhost